Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

 where $\boldsymbol{A}_{k,i,j}$ is a neuron positioned at $(i, j)$ in the $m \times n$ feature map $\boldsymbol{A}_k$.
 Grad-CAM linearly combines the importance scores of each feature map and passes them through a ReLU to obtain an $m \times n$-dimensional relevance score map

-The relevance score map is then upsampled via bilinear interpolation to be of the same dimension as the input image to produce the class activation map. \\
+The relevance score map is then upsampled via bilinear interpolation to be of the same dimension as the input image to produce the class activation map.
+Figure \ref{fig:grad-CAm} shows a visual representation of the grad-CAM method and an example of what a grad-CAM heatmap looks like for the prediction ``cat''.

+Practitioners can use the CAM family of methods to determine, given an input and a class, what is the information in the input that gives evidence for that class.
+Based on this information the practitioner can determine to what extent model predictions can be interpreted and assess for which classes consistent model predictions can expected.
+For example, if we have two models where both models have the same accuracy score, a model that produces heatmaps consistent with human experience is often considered more trustworthy compared to one where the heatmaps correspond poorly to human experience.
+Practitioners can also use the CAM family of methods to determine if there is an unfavorable class bias that the model is picking up on, e.g., skin color.
+The reader should note that only positive attribution can be computed with this method due to the ReLU function in Equation \ref{eq:relu}.

-\textbf{Layer-Wise Relevance Propagation.} LRP methods create a saliency map that, rather than measuring sensitivity, represents the relevance of each input feature to the output of the network~\shortcite{bach15,lapuschkin2016analyzing,arras2016explaining,arras2017relevant,ding2017visualizing,montavon2017explaining}.
-While \textit{sensitivity} measures the change in response in the network's output as a result of changing attributes in the input~\shortcite{kindermans2019reliability}, \textit{relevance} measures the strength of the connection between the input or pixel to the specific network output (without making any changes to the input or the components of the network).
+\textbf{Layer-Wise Relevance Propagation.} LRP methods create a saliency map that, rather than measuring sensitivity, represents the relevance of each input feature to the output of the network~\cite{bach15,lapuschkin2016analyzing,arras2016explaining,arras2017relevant,ding2017visualizing,montavon2017explaining}.
+While \textit{sensitivity} measures the change in response in the network's output as a result of changing attributes in the input~\cite{kindermans2019reliability}, \textit{relevance} measures the strength of the connection between the input features to network output, without making any changes to the input or the components of the network.
 LRP methods decompose the output value $f(\boldsymbol{x})$ of a deep network $f$ across input features $\boldsymbol{x} = (x_1, x_2, \ldots, x_N)$, such that $f(\boldsymbol{x}) = \sum_i r_i$ where $r_i$ is the relevance score of feature $x_i$.

-Perhaps the most generic type of LRP is called \textbf{Deep Taylor Decomposition}~\shortcite{montavon2017explaining}.
-The method is based on the fact that $f$ is differentiable and hence can be approximated by a Taylor expansion of $f$ at some root $\hat{\boldsymbol{x}}$ for which $f(\hat{\boldsymbol{x}}) = 0$
+Perhaps the most generic type of LRP is called Deep Taylor Decomposition~\cite{montavon2017explaining}.
+The method is based on the fact that $f$ is differentiable and hence can be approximated by a Taylor expansion of $f$ at some root $\hat{\boldsymbol{x}}$ for which $f(\hat{\boldsymbol{x}}) = 0$:

 where $\epsilon$ encapsulates all second order and higher terms in the Taylor expansion.
 A good root point is one that is as minimally different from $\boldsymbol{x}$ and that causes the function $f(\boldsymbol{x})$ to output a different prediction.
 The relevance score for inputs can then be seen as the terms inside of the summation: